pradeep3sep/interviewquestion/README JavaScript.md

 console.log(eval("1 + 2")); //  3
 ```

+> ### Is it recommended to use eval
+No, it allows arbitrary code to be run which causes a security problem.
+As we know that the eval() function is used to run text as code.
+In most of the cases, it should not be necessary to use it.

 > ### What is isNaN
 The isNaN() function is used to determine whether a value is an illegal number (Not-a-Number) or not. i.e, This function returns true if the value equates to NaN.
 Otherwise it returns false.
 ```